Can my motorcycle club custom design their own guided tour?

 Yes, usually every third or fourth day we have a rest day.
 You will have an option to ride, sightsee or relax.

 How many riders will be in the group?

-In order to provide our best personal service to each guest, we limit the size of our tours to ten motorcycles.
-The average number of bikes in the group is 6 – 8.
+In order to provide our best personal service to each guest, we limit the size of our tours to maximum 10 motorcycles or 14 - 16 people.

 Are support vehicles used and how much luggage can I bring?

 AMT provides a support vehicle as part of the tour package for guided tours with minimum of 4 motorcycles or 6 participants, while guide on the motorcycle always comes on the tour.
 The support vehicle carries your luggage, tools, spare parts and a spare motorcycle.
 Guests can bring one large or two medium suitcases per person.

 Do I have to stay with the guide?